-The Act respecting parental insurance is administered by the ministère de l'Emploi et de la Solidarité sociale.
+The Act respecting Parental insurance is administered by the ministère de l'Emploi et de la Solidarité sociale.
 In force since January 1, 2006, the Québec Parental Insurance Plan (QPIP) is an effective means for workers to better reconcile work and family responsibilities.
-The QPIP is set up to pay benefits to all eligible workers, salaried and/or self-employed taking maternity leave, paternity leave, parental leave or adoption leave.
-It replaces the maternity, parental or adoption benefits previously provided to Québec parents under the federal employment insurance plan.
-The QPIP is an income replacement plan: to be eligible, you must have received work income.
+The QPIP is set up to pay benefits to all eligible employees, self-employed workers and persons acting as an intermediary resource or family-type resource who are taking maternity leave, paternity leave, parental leave or adoption leave.
+It replaces the maternity, parental or adoption benefits previously provided to Quebec parents under the federal employment insurance plan.
+The QPIP is an income replacement plan: to be eligible for benefits, you must have received a work income.